 Federalism flexed its muscles with the abolition of slavery, but it’s been seen in other ways too.
 A federal government purchased new western frontiers, created national transportation systems (trains, interstate highways), set aside national parks, instituted a national income tax, oversaw alcohol regulation, social security, public education, and other American interests.
 A federal government would send our sons to war in Europe, Korea, Vietnam and Afghanistan.

 But the STATES RIGHT (libertarian) idea has never fully died either.
 The ability for a state to sovereignly govern as its population desires is what sparked movements to abolish slavery, give women the right to vote, recognize gay marriage and legalize marijuana.
 It’s also what made some states “bluer” and others “redder.”
 It was states rights that led the Southern rebellion and secession to commence a Civil War.
-It still drives how individual states handle Covid-19 through mask and vaccination mandates.
+It drove how individual states handled Covid-19, gun control and, now with the overturn of Roe v.
+Wade, abortion.
 How much reach and influence does the Federal Government have on the individual state?

 So the constitutional question has never gone away.
 It truly has been a “perpetual” sticky wicket.